xtrusia/ceph-charms/README.md

 The [OpenStack charms deployment guide](https://docs.openstack.org/project-deploy-guide/charm-deployment-guide) demonstrates how to deploy and configure charms manually to build an OpenStack cloud.

-# Project and community
+## Project and community

 We warmly welcome community contributions, suggestions, fixes, and constructive feedback.
-If you find any errors or have suggestions for improvements, please report a bug on launchpad on the specific component (For example, for ceph dashboard, use [this link](https://bugs.launchpad.net/charm-ceph-dashboard).
+If you find any errors or have suggestions for improvements, please [report a bug on launchpad](https://bugs.launchpad.net/) on the specific component (For example, [report a ceph-dashboard charm bug](https://bugs.launchpad.net/charm-ceph-dashboard) in the Ceph Dashboard charm project on Launchpad..

-**Note**:
+> [!NOTE]

-Please read [this guide](https://docs.openstack.org/charm-guide/latest/community/software-bug.html) before submitting a bug.
+Please read [the guide for submitting a software bug](https://docs.openstack.org/charm-guide/latest/community/software-bug.html) before doing so.
 This will considerably reduce the time needed to triage your bug.

 [Join our Matrix forum](https://matrix.to/#/#ceph-general:ubuntu.com) to engage with our community and get support.

 We abide by the [Ubuntu Code of Conduct](https://ubuntu.com/community/ethos/code-of-conduct).

-# Contribute to Ceph charms
+## Contribute to Ceph charms

 If you’re interested in contributing to the code or documentation for any of the repositories in this monorepo, our [community section](https://docs.openstack.org/charm-guide/latest/community/) is the best place to start.

 The [software contributions](https://docs.openstack.org/charm-guide/latest/community/software-contrib) section has software contribution guidelines, while [documentation contributions](https://docs.openstack.org/charm-guide/latest/community/doc-contrib) contains guidelines for documentation contributions.

-# License and copyright
+## License and copyright

 See the LICENSE file in each charm for license information.